grafana/loki-workshop/ad_hoc_metric.md

 5. In Panel tab on the right, select the Worldmap panel as the visualisation,
 6. Set panel title to `Total requests per country` and save the panel.

+The Worldmap panel will be replaced by the Geomap panel in the future.
+If you want to use the Geomap instead, make sure to add a "Series to rows" transformation to the query.
+You will need to set the location to 'lookup' and the lookup field to 'Metric'.
+Finally, set the layer type to ArcGis MapServer in the base layer section.
+An example of a Geomap will be available when you import the full dashboard in the next sections.

 ### Re-writing log lines

 With Loki v2 you can now rewrite log lines with `line_format` and labels with `label_format`.
 More documentation here: https://grafana.com/docs/loki/latest/logql/#Line-Format-Expression